-13. how to prepare, test and use all the removal and replacement equipment required.

-- 14. vehicle earthing principles and earthing methods. - 15. electrical and electronic principles associated with electrical auxiliary systems, including types of sensors and actuators, their application and operation. - 16. types of circuit protection and why these are necessary. - 17. electrical safety procedures. - 18. how lighting, warning, charging and starter circuits work. - 19. electric symbols, units and terms. - 20. electrical/electronic control system principles.
+- 13. how to prepare, test and use all the removal and replacement equipment required.
+Electrical and electronic principles (May be covered in other units) - 14. trailer earthing principles and earthing methods. - 15. electrical and electronic principles associated with electrical auxiliary systems, including types of sensors and actuators, their application and operation - 16. types of circuit protection and why these are necessary. - 17. electrical safety procedures. - 18. how lighting, warning, and auxiliary circuits work. - 19. electric symbols, units and terms. - 20. electrical/electronic control system principles